Nivolumab and Standard Chemotherapy before Surgery in Treating Patients with Inflammatory Breast Cancer

 OUTLINE: Patients are assigned to 1 of 2 cohorts.

 COHORT I (TRIPLE-NEGATIVE BREAST CANCER [TNBC] OR HORMONE RECEPTOR [HR]-POSITIVE/HER2-NEGATIVE): Patients receive nivolumab intravenously (IV) over 30 minutes on day 1 and paclitaxel IV on days 1, 8, and 15.
 Treatment repeats every 21 days for up to 4 cycles in the absence of disease progression or unacceptable toxicity.
 Patients then receive doxorubicin IV on day 1 and cyclophosphamide IV on day 1.
 Treatment repeats every 14 days for up to 4 cycles in the absence of disease progression or unacceptable toxicity.
-Four weeks later, patients undergo mastectomy and axillary lymph node dissection.
+Within 12 weeks after the last infusion, patients undergo mastectomy and axillary lymph node dissection.

 COHORT II (HR-POSITIVE/HR-NEGATIVE AND HER2-POSITIVE): Patients receive nivolumab IV over 30 minutes on day 1, docetaxel IV on day 1 or paclitaxel IV on days 1, 8 and 15, trastuzumab IV on day 1, and pertuzumab IV on day 1.
 Treatment repeat every 21 days for up to 4 cycles in the absence of disease progression or unacceptable toxicity.
 Patients then receive doxorubicin IV on day 1 and cyclophosphamide IV on day 1.
 Treatment repeats every 14 days for up to 4 cycles in the absence of disease progression or unacceptable toxicity.
-Four weeks later, patients undergo mastectomy and axillary lymph node dissection.
+Within 12 weeks after the last infusion, patients undergo mastectomy and axillary lymph node dissection.

 After completion of study treatment, patients are followed up every 3 months for up to 24 months.